ml4/base/README.md

 * The `run.sh` will delete all but the latest AMI in your account with the tag name `base` and their corresponding snapshots.
 Read the code.

 ## Notes
-* The build should take ~40 mminutes mostly due to the import process to AWS and copying the AMI into the chosen region.
+* The build should take ~40 minutes mostly due to the import process to AWS and copying the AMI into the chosen region.
 Multi-region copies are not currently supported, but are penned for dev.
 * For abortive builds use the below, ensuring to destroy an errored Packer-created VMs and SSH public keys on the cloud:
 ```shell
 make clean